jonnonz1/nz-statute-book/acts/public/2007/immigration-advisers-licensing-act-2007.md

   (a) a decision of the Registrar to refuse to license the person as an immigration adviser:
   (b) a decision of the Registrar to grant the person a limited or a provisional licence only, rather than a full licence:
   (c) a decision of the Tribunal to cancel or suspend the person's licence:
+  (ca) a decision of the Tribunal under section 50:
   (d) any other decision of the Tribunal imposing on the person a sanction of a kind referred to in section 51(1)﻿(a) to (i):
   (e) a decision of the Tribunal to reject an appeal under section 55.
 (2) An appeal under this section must be made by giving notice of appeal within—